-No changes were registered afterwards until 041127 (day 1167 for dep. hole 3), when one of the horizontal sensors showed a fast elongation, followed by a retraction.
+No changes were registered afterwards until 041127 (day 1,167 for dep. hole 3), when one of the horizontal sensors showed a fast elongation, followed by a retraction.
 This behaviour could reflect again the vertical displacement of the canister detected in the same dates, given that the shape of the plot matched exactly the vertical movement and that the other two horizontal sensors showed no displacement.

-The retraction trend shown during the last two and a half years by sensor MCA30005 is very clear during the last year.
-Besides, in this period the retraction, at a slower rate, can be noticed clearly too in sensor MCA30004, while sensor MCA30006 continues showing a fast elongation that reaches over 4 mm.
-Correlating these three trends, there seems to be a slow horizontal displacement of the canister towards a point located between sensors MCA30004 and MCA30005, and quite closer to the latter, given its higher retraction rate.
+The retraction trend maintained during the last four years by sensor MCA30005 is very clear during the last three years, although values are fluctuating lately so its reliability might be compromised.
+MCA30004 seems to have now a stable pattern, and MCA30006 was lost after the DMI incident in February.
+In former periods, correlating the three sensors' trends, there seemed to be a slow horizontal displacement of the canister towards a point located between sensors MCA30004 and MCA30005, and quite closer to the latter, given its higher retraction rate.
+As MCA30006 kept rising significantly before its end, the same explanation could be drawn.
 As pointed out in the previous section, this displacement could be combined with a tiny tilting of the canister.
-At the very end of this period, the mentioned slow retraction in sensor MCA30004 seems to have stopped, but more time is necessary to confirm this change.